(Click on images to enlarge.)

 In 1972, I was 13 years old, and spending the weekend at Grandma's house in Macon, Ga.
 Fortunately, the made-for-TV movie"Gargoyles" was airing for the first time that night, and I when I saw the previews I knew I was in for a treat!
 Earlier in the evening we had enjoyed our usual supper, Krystal cheeseburgers that I had walked down the road to pick up, and after I spent awhile looking over my newest comic book and magazine acquisitions, we settled down to watch the movie.
 Looking back, those summer afternoons and evenings spent there were some of the best of my young life as I grew up.

 The movie tells the story of a small group of Gargoyles, hidden in the Navada desert, who are on the verge of another 600 year hatching cycle.
 The struggle between man and lizard-like creatures flares up whenever this happens, but then the event is fogotten in history or relegated to myth.
 A couple of years back I was thrilled to find out that VCI had released the movie on DVD, and I immediately ordered it.
 The day I got it in the mail was a happy one, and I sat down to relive an experience from nearly 35 years before, Krystal cheeseburgers included.
 And did it ever take me back!
 The photos below are screen captures I made from the DVD that I think you will enjoy if you remember seeing the movie, and if not, it will give you an idea of why I enjoyed it so much back then, and even now when I take it out and watch it... as I did last night again.
+There's no doubt but that this film was a TV movie from the early 70's, and it's because of that I enjoy it so.
+The whole look and feel return me to that time, the same as watching "Kung Fu", Kolchack: The Night Stalker," and the "Planet of the Apes" TV series.
+They all came out during that period of time that I was a young teen and any of them are able to take me back.

 Before the credits we hear the "Outer Limits" control voice, Vic Perrin, as he tells us the history over images of medievel art of devils and photos of gargoyle statues.
 (Perrin also does the voice of the lead gargoyle, dubbed in over Bernie Casey's acting, with a scratchy sound effect laid in.)
 We even get a glimpse of the main creature, as though they couldn't wait to reveal it.
 Obviously, they are proud of the makeup job and monster suits they paid for, as they take every opportunity to show them as prominently as possible, even in bright zipper-revealing close-ups in sunlight.
 Stan Winston's first break in the movies netted him an Emmy for the makeup effects, and little did I know as I watched the movie how often his work would later figure in so many of my favorite horror and sci-fi movies.
 (Spoiler alert: from here on out, if you don't want to know the details, just look at the pretty pictures and skim over the text.)